 Xanax is the most commonly prescribed benzodiazepine for anxiety disorders, the short-term relief of anxiety symptoms, and panic disorders in the U.S. That includes panic disorders that are or aren’t accompanied by agoraphobia (a fear or places or situations that make you feel helpless, trapped, or embarrassed).

-As a benzodiazepine, Xanax affects one of the brain’s GABA-A receptors.
+As a benzodiazepine, or benzo, Xanax affects one of the brain’s GABA-A receptors.
 GABA is a CNS neurotransmitter (or chemical messenger) and is an abbreviation for the neurotransmitter gamma-aminobutyric acid.
 GABA naturally reduces the excitability of neurons in your brain.
 And Xanax increases the amount of GABA available to the brain to make you feel more calm and less anxious.

 People with anxiety who take Xanax or alprazolam report that it makes them feel “normal” (as opposed to anxious)